Languages of Mexico: Other languages

-As far as second languages go, many educated Mexicans (and those with little education who have immigrated to the US and returned) have different degrees of fluency in English.
+As far as second languages go, many educated Mexicans, and those with little education who have immigrated to the US and returned, have different degrees of fluency in English.
 Many Mexicans working in the tourist industry can speak some English.

-In a study conducted by the Alliance française in 2019 revealed that Mexicans have begun to take a greater interest in studying the French language, with 250,000 people being French speakers and 350,000 learning French.
+A 2019 study by the Alliance française revealed that Mexicans have begun to take a greater interest in studying the French language, with 250,000 people being French speakers and 350,000 learning French.

 Romani is spoken by the Mexican Roma minority.